 Pond E14 is operated as a seasonal pond with shallow open water in the winter and mostly dry the in summer.
 Pond E14 may also have intake from the E8X forebay as well as from former pond E9.
 Because Pond E14 intake is limited, it is mostly dry during the summer.
 In 2014, habitat enhancements were completed in Pond E14 by spreading oyster shells at a low density over two approximately 25-acre plots, or approximately one-half of the pond bottom.
+An additional ~3 acres of oyster shells were added in 2021 and 2022.
 E14 enhancements may improve nesting and fledging success for nesting western snowy plover (WSP).
 Seasonal pond E14 operations provide foraging, roosting and nesting habitat for shorebirds, in particular, WSP.